vitessio/website/content/en/blog/2020-11-30-how-to-deploy-django.md

 ### Step 5 - Build Django Framework over Vitess cluster

-At this stage, we’re ready to run the migration to initial Django metadata.
+At this stage, we’re ready to run the migrations to create initial Django metadata.

 ```
 $ python manage.py migrate
 Operations to perform: